finestnothing/notes_collection/Cards/what_was_the_mars_rover_scheduling_bug.md

 up:: [[historical_events_moc]]

-# what was the mars rover scheduling bug
+# What Was the Mars Rover Scheduling Bug

 Created: 2022-06-23 08:43

 - The mars rover was not writing data to the I/O bus